 With regard to the reelection of existing Directors each year, the NC advises the Board of those Directors who are retiring or due for consideration to retire in accordance with the articles of the Constitution.
-The NC makes recommendations to the Board as to whether the Board should support the reelection of a Director who is retiring and, for that purpose, undertakes a review of the retiring Director's contributions to the Board's deliberations during the period in which the Director has been a member of the Board, taking into consideration also the collective skill sets of the Directors at that juncture and the near term targets and plans relating to Board renewal.
+The NC makes recommendations to the Board as to whether the Board should support the reelection of a Director who is retiring.
+For that purpose, it undertakes a review of the retiring Director's contributions to the Board's deliberations, taking into consideration also the collective skill sets of the Directors at that juncture and the near term targets and plans relating to Board renewal.
 The NC also considers the relevant Directors' attendance record and preparedness for and level of engagement at Board meetings, as well as their other appointments and commitments.
 Each member of the NC is required to recuse himself from deliberations on his own reelection.
-In this regard, the NC has carried out the requisite review and recommendation work in respect of the proposed reelection by shareholders of Mr Miguel Ko, Mr Chaly Mah Chee Kheong and Mr Gabriel Lim Meng Liang as Directors at the upcoming 2023 AGM.
-After taking into account their respective tenures on the board of CL, Mr Mah would have served as a Director for more than six years and Mr Lim, close to six years, as of the 2023 AGM.
-As required by the Board's guidelines that a Director be appointed for two terms of a total of approximately six years and any extension of tenure beyond six years be rigorously considered by the NC before arriving at a recommendation to the Board, the NC undertook a rigorous review of the proposed extension of Mr Mah's and Mr Lim's tenures beyond six years.
-Noting the respective contributions of Mr Ko, Mr Lim and Mr Mah, including as Board Chairman and/or chairman of the relevant Board Committees, the NC recommended to the Board to support their reelection at the upcoming 2023 AGM.
+In this regard, the NC has carried out the requisite review and recommendation work in respect of the proposed reelection by shareholders of Mr Anthony Lim Weng Kin, Mr Lee Chee Koon and Ms Judy Hsu Chung Wei as Directors at the upcoming 2024 AGM.
+After taking into account their respective tenures on the board of CL (now known as CLG), Mr Lim would have served as a Director for more than six years as at the date of the 2024 AGM.
+The Board has adopted the guidelines that a Director be appointed for two terms for a total of approximately six years and any extension of tenure beyond six years be rigorously considered by the NC before arriving at a recommendation to the Board.
+Therefore, for the review and recommendation relating to the proposed reelection of Mr Lim, the NC undertook a rigorous review.
+Noting the respective contributions of Mr Lim, Mr Lee and Ms Hsu, including as chairman of the relevant Board Committees, the NC recommended to the Board to support their reelection at the upcoming 2024 AGM.
 The Board, after considering the NC's recommendation, has duly provided its support for their respective reelections.
-Tan Sri Abdul Farid bin Alias, who was newly appointed by the Board after the 2022 AGM, will also seek reelection at the upcoming 2023 AGM, and the Board has also duly provided its support for his reelection.
-Each Director seeking reelection at the upcoming 2023 AGM has recused himself from the Board's and, where applicable, the NC's deliberations on his reelection.
+Ms Belita Ong, who was newly appointed by the Board after the 2023 AGM, will also seek reelection at the upcoming 2024 AGM, and the Board has also duly provided its support for her reelection.
+Each Director seeking reelection at the upcoming 2024 AGM has recused himself or herself from the Board's and, where applicable, the NC's deliberations on his or her reelection.

 Shareholders elect the Directors or candidates put up for election and reelection at AGMs individually.
-Key information on the Directors or candidates who are seeking election or reelection at AGMs is provided in the Annual Report.
+Key information on the Directors or candidates who are seeking election or reelection at AGMs, including date of first appointment, age, professional qualifications, working experience and other principal commitments (including directorships), is provided in the Annual Report.